Facebook Ad Spend and Competitor Monitoring

 Knowing what platform and demographics a brand targets on Facebook is good.
 But alone these do not form a complete competitive intelligence picture.

 That picture becomes clearer when you combine these intel points with geographic location.
-Using our Facebook ad spy tool, you can see what areas a competitor is targeting with its ads.
+Using our Facebook ad intelligence tool, you can see what areas a competitor is targeting with its ads.

 Here we can see the states and metro areas targeted most by Grammarly’s advertising.
 We can also see what percentage of spend is going where.